🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Enter your email and create a password.

-Checkpoint: Check your inbox for a confirmation email.
+Checkpoint: Check your inbox for the confirmation email.

-✅ Done: You’re ready to use any feature below.
+✅ Done: You are ready to use any feature below.

-Remote Recording lets you capture studio-quality audio and video from any browser.
+Remote Recording lets you record studio-quality audio and video with guests anywhere in the world.

 Here’s how to use it step by step.